UMN-LATIS/elevator/README.md

 ---

-## Optional: S3 storage
+## S3 storage

-By default Elevator stores files locally.
-To use AWS S3:
+Elevator requires S3 for file storage — there is no local storage fallback.
+File uploads and processing will fail until an S3 bucket is configured.

-1. Create an S3 bucket and an IAM user with access to it
+S3 credentials are set **per instance** in the admin UI (Instance settings), not in `.env`.
+You'll need an S3 bucket and an IAM user with read/write access to it.

-2. Set `AWS_QUEUEING_ACCESS_KEY_ID`, `AWS_QUEUEING_SECRET_ACCESS_KEY`, and related vars in `.env`
-3. Configure the bucket CORS policy to allow `GET` on derivative/thumbnail/vtt paths
+The `AWS_QUEUEING_*` vars in `.env` are separate — they're for the AWS Batch job queue used for background file processing, and are only needed if you're not using the local Beanstalkd queue.

 ---